github/docs/content/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners.md

 In the following diagram, a class of hosted runner named `16-core-ubuntu-runner` has been defined with customized hardware and operating system configuration.
 - Instances of this runner are automatically created and added to a group called `16-core-ubuntu-rg`.
 - The group has been assigned the label `16-core-ubuntu`.
-- Jobs use the `16-core-ubuntu` label in their `runs-on` key to target the group for processing.
+- Workflow jobs use the `16-core-ubuntu` label in their `runs-on` key to indicate the type of runner they need to execute the job.
+- The job is then run on the next available instance of the `16-core-ubuntu-runner` runner in the group.

 ![Diagram](/assets/images/hosted-runner.png)